hvillero/hvillero/README.md

-# Who am I? 👋
+## Who Am I?

-My Name is Hugo Villero, I'm a senior developer, designer, and architect with experience in object-oriented design and development using Ruby on Rails, as well as PHP, JavaSript and other languages.
-I have a passion for building high-quality web applications that are both functional and user-friendly.
-I'm excited about the opportunity to bring my skills and experience to a team that values collaboration, innovation, and excellence.
+Hello there!
+I'm Hugo Villero, a seasoned developer with a passion that goes beyond code.
+While I thrive in the realm of web / mobile development and technology, my heart also resonates with the call of nature and the joy of human connection.

+---

 ## Profession
-I'm a senior developer, designer, and architect with a seasoned history in object-oriented design and development.
-Over the years, I've honed my expertise in **Ruby on Rails**, but I'm also proficient in other programming languages.
+I'm a senior developer, designer, and architect with a seasoned object-oriented design and development history.
+Over the years, I've honed my expertise in **Ruby on Rails**, and I'm also proficient in other programming languages.
+I have a penchant for **Mac OS** and am enthusiastic about **virtualization**.
+I'm diving deep into **AI** and **big data processing**, and I am always eager to expand my tech horizons.
+Meeting people from different cultures and backgrounds in the professional realm enriches my experience and perspective.

 ## My Drive
-Passion drives me.
-I have an ardent love for constructing high-caliber web applications that strike a balance between functionality and user experience.
-The tech world is ever-evolving, and I take pride in my commitment to continuous learning and professional growth.
+Driven by passion, I'm committed to constructing high-calibre web applications that seamlessly merge functionality and user experience.
+My commitment to continuous learning and professional growth remains unwavering, with the tech landscape constantly shifting.

 ## Personal Journey
-Originally from Colombia.
-But now from Toronto, Canada it has been my home for the past 20 years.
-The blend of these cultures has enriched my perspective, making me an adaptable and versatile developer.
+Originally hailing from Colombia, I've made Toronto, Canada, my home for 20 years.
+This blend of cultures has enriched my perspective and made me a versatile and adaptable developer.

+## Personal Interests
+When I'm not coding, you might find me chasing the thrill of **running** or relishing the tranquillity of nature through **hiking** and **camping**.
+The gentle glide of a **kayak** on water is one of my most cherished experiences.

 ## Collaboration and Values
-I thrive in environments that cherish teamwork, innovation, and excellence.
-I'm keen to offer my skills and expertise to teams that share these values.
+I thrive in environments that hold teamwork, innovation, and excellence in high regard.
+I'm keen to bring my skills and expertise to teams that resonate with these values.